nguereza-tony/actions-deployer-ftp/README.md

 # File Deployer (FTP/SFTP)

-Fast and customizable deployment with parallel connections and proxy support.
+Fast and customizable deployment with parallel connections.
 Deploy only changed files or do full sync/mirror of repository content.

 This is a composite GitHub Action (Linux runner) for deploying repository content to remote server.